Last Updated on October 21, 2023 by Joanne Harper

 Always keep spare shells in the tank, on the periphery of eating and recreational areas.

-Occasionally, two hermit crabs may share a shell to enjoy greater protection from predators.
+Occasionally, two hermit crabs may share a shell to get more protection from predators.
 This will only arise among young hermit crabs looking to improve their chances of survival.

 If the shell is oversized, sharing may be considered a worthy option in the short term.